The Dales Way is a long distance

 The Dales Way Association was established in 1991 to help support, maintain and promote the Dales Way Long Distance path.

-This year's Dales Way Association Annual General Meeting (AGM) has been set for Saturday 27th April in Grassington.
+This year's Dales Way Association Annual General Meeting (AGM) was held on Saturday 26th April in Grassington and marked a year of major improvements to the Dales Way.